NiceneNerd/UKMM/book/src/using-mods.md

 For Cemu users, auto deploy is recommended and the destination is usually a specific graphic pack folder, in which case your usual process will be only 1-3.

 This is the basic workflow.
-More details will are addressed where relevant.
+More details will be addressed where relevant.
 For information about how to use SDCafiine or LayeredFS to apply your mods on console, check [the guide on ZeldaMods](https://zeldamods.org/wiki/Help:Using_mods).